Red Bike

-Red Bike is a public bicycle-sharing system using BCycle that serves parts of Cincinnati and Northern Kentucky with 70 bike stations.
-The system opened to the public in September 2014 with 35 stations and 260 bikes, and operates with 700 bikes out of 70 stations as of July 2023.
+Red Bike is a public bicycle-sharing system operated by BCycle that serves Cincinnati and Northern Kentucky.
+The system opened to the public in September 2014 with 35 stations and 260 bikes, and operates with 500 bikes out of 76 stations as of October 2025.

 History

 With a recommendation from the Cincinnati Bike Share Feasibility Study completed in September 2012, Cincinnati installed Phase 1 of the Red Bike system in the Downtown, OTR and Uptown neighborhoods which opened to the public in September 2014.
 An expansion of the system was completed in the summer of 2015 which increased the size from 35 stations to 50 stations.
 The expansion added 11 new stations to Northern Kentucky, making it the first bike share system in Kentucky, and added 4 stations in other areas of Cincinnati.
 During July 2016 six new stations were added to the system.

 The initial cost of setting up Cincy Red Bike was approximately US$2 million.
 The city of Cincinnati provided $1.1 million with the rest of the capital coming from private funding.